link to page 3 link to page 5 link to page 5 link to page 6 link to page 8 link to page 9 link to page 11 link to page 12

 Investment Strategy Te Ara Whakamua 2018–2023.
 It is also strongly aligned with existing and planned

-work under Te Hā o ngā Toi—Māori Arts Strategy 2019–2024 and the Pacific Arts Strategy 2018–2023.
+er Te Hā o ngā Toi—Māori Arts Strategy 2019–2024 and

-The updated Te Hā o ngā Toi—Māori Arts Strategy Implementation Plan includes, under the Advance ngā
+Te Hā o ngā Toi—Māori Arts Strategy Implementation Plan includes, under the

-Toi Māori practice development
+Toi Māori practice development focus area, an action to

-networked Pacific arts environment exists, so that Pacific arts are strengthened for future success
+networked Pacific arts environment exists, so that Pacific arts are strengthened for future success).

 The CNZ Statement of Intent 2019–2029 identifies four perspectives by which the public value generated

-to engage with stakeholders in the arts sector on how sector resilience may be
+Zealand perspective) to engage with stakeholders in the arts sector on how sector resilience may be

 improved, and its potential more fully realised by taking full advantage of opportunities offered by the

-digital world (Sector Perspective).
+Sector Perspective).
 A Digital Agency focussing on these opportunities will delivery tangible

-standing in the external environment (Mana and support perspective).
+standing in the external environment

 Page 5 of 27